Ukraine's Zelenskyy arrives in Turkey for peace talks but Russia's Putin stays away

-ANKARA, Turkey (AP) — Russian President Vladimir Putin didn't show up in Turkey on Thursday for proposed direct peace talks with Ukrainian leader Volodymyr Zelenskyy, who was waiting for him in the capital of Ankara after challenging the Kremlin leader to face-to-face discussions on ending their 3-year-old war.
+ANKARA, Turkey (AP) — Russian President Vladimir Putin didn't show up in Turkey on Thursday for proposed direct peace talks with Ukrainian President Volodymyr Zelenskyy, who waited for him in the capital of Ankara after challenging the Kremlin leader to face-to-face discussions on ending their 3-year-old war.

 With Putin absent, the Russian delegation was in Istanbul and it wasn’t clear whether the sides would meet for their first such talks since March 2022, following Russia’s full-scale invasion of its neighbor the previous month.

-Zelenskyy said the Russian delegation appeared to be merely “decorative.”
+Zelenskyy said the Russian delegation appeared to be merely “a theater prop.”
 Speaking at the airport in Ankara, he said the next steps for talks would be decided after his upcoming meeting with Turkish President Recep Tayyip Erdogan, who welcomed Zelenskyy with an honor guard at the presidential palace in Ankara.

 Putin’s absence punctured hopes of a breakthrough in peace efforts that were given a push in recent months by the Trump administration and Western European leaders.
 It also raised the prospect of intensified international sanctions on Russia that have been threatened by the West.